yzy1996/Awesome-Generative-Model/for-face-steerability/README.md

 ## Contributing

 Feedback and contributions are welcome!
 If you think I have missed out on something (or) have any suggestions (papers, implementations and other resources), feel free to pull a request or leave an issue.
-I have also released the [latex-pdf version]().
+I have also released the [latex-citation version]().

 markdown format: